cotarr/collab-auth/README.md

 The recommended entry "collab-auth" is entered into 2 required field for "Organization Name" and "Common Name."

-The enviornment variable NODE_ENV should not exist or it may be set to NODE_ENV=development.
+The environment variable NODE_ENV should not exist or it may be set to NODE_ENV=development.

 No additional configuration is required to start a development server.